- Extra Large Dog Beds for Great Danes – Summary Table

 For places with distinct seasons, you can pick a bed which suits other criteria and add a cooling pad in the summer, or a heating pad in the winter if necessary.

-Raised beds are also a good choice, as they often have additional covers you can use during the winter.
+Raised or Elevated beds are also a good choice, as they often have additional covers you can use during the winter.
 Make sure you keep an eye on your dog and make changes based on what they need.
 A dog with a long thick coat is unlikely to need additional heat during winter.

-Location of the bed in your home
+Location of the Great Dane dog bed in your home

 Lastly, take the location of the bed into consideration.
 It shouldn’t be your first criterion when choosing a bed for your dog, but if your dog likes a spot in the house which gets a lot of drafts, for example, look for something that works best in that situation.